Jonny-exe/realtime-trivia/README.md

-# This is a full  stack web page template
+# This is a realtime multiplayer trivia web page game

-This has:
- - Golang server
- - JS frontend